 Our business is subject to stringent U.S. import and export control laws and regulations as well as economic sanctions laws and regulations.
-We are required to import and export our products, software, technology and services, and run our operations in the United States, in full compliance with such laws and regulations, which may include the EAR, the ITAR, and economic sanctions administered by the Treasury Department's OFAC.
+We are required to import and export our products, software, technology and services, and run our operations in the United States, in full compliance with such laws and regulations, which may include the Export Administration Regulations ("EAR"), the International Traffic in Arms Regulations ("ITAR"), and economic sanctions administered by the Treasury Department's Office of Foreign Assets Control ("OFAC").
 Similar laws impact our business in other jurisdictions.
 These trade controls prohibit, restrict, or regulate our ability to, directly or indirectly, export or transfer certain hardware, technical data, technology, software, or services to certain countries and territories, entities, and individuals, and for certain end uses.
-If we are found to be in violation of these laws and regulations could result in civil and criminal penalties, including the loss of export or import privileges, debarment and reputational harm.
-While none of our current technologies require us to maintain a registration under ITAR, we may become subject to ITAR in the future.
+If we are found to be in violation of these laws and regulations could result in civil and criminal penalties, including the loss of export or transfer certain dearment and regulations could result in a registration under ITAR, we may become subject to ITAR in the future.

 Pursuant to these trade control laws and regulations, we are required, among other things, to (i) determine the proper licensing jurisdiction and export classification of products, software and technology, and (ii) obtain licenses or other forms of authorization to conduct our business.
-These requirements include the need to get permission to release controlled technology to foreign person employees and other foreign persons.
-Changes in U.S. trade control laws and regulations, or reclassifications of our products or technologies, may restrict our operations.
+These requirements include the need to get permission to release controlled technologies, may restrict our operations.
 The inability to secure and maintain necessary licenses and other authorizations could negatively impact our ability to compete successfully or to operate our business as planned.
 Any changes in the export control regulations or U.S. licensing policy, such as those necessary to implement U.S. commitments to multilateral control regimes, may restrict our operations.
 Given the great discretion the government has in issuing or denying such authorizations, there can be no assurance we will be successful in our future efforts to secure and maintain necessary licenses, registrations, or other regulatory approvals which may have an adverse impact on our business, financial condition and results of operations.